Last Updated on August 23, 2023

-The purpose of the buffalo roundup is to cull the large herd of wild buffalo and check the health of the animals.
+The purpose of the South Dakota’s buffalo roundup is to cull the large herd of wild buffalo.
+That’s needed to check the health of the animals.
 It’s an incredible event that’s a window into the life of the American cowboy.

 The two-hour roundup culminates in a chuck-wagon lunch.
 There’s a nominal charge for it, although there’s no fee to attend the Roundup.
 Reservations aren’t required, and park entrance fees are also waived the day of the roundup.

 The buffalo roundup is difficult to replicate, however.
 It’s only an annual event on one Friday in late September/early October.
 Still, it provides an authentic taste of America’s Old West and draws thousands.
-It’s done to cull the herd to ensure a balance between its size and available range-land forage.
+Its purpose is to generally to ensure a balance between the size of the herd and available range-land forage.